cloudburst/libheap/README.markdown

 # Libheap

 [`libheap`] is a GDB library that uses the python API to examine the Glibc heap implementation (ptmalloc) on Linux.

+It is currently hard coded for Intel architecture and glibc 2.19 mostly.
+If you try to use other glibc versions, the malloc_state/malloc_par/etc structures will be wrong and it won't work.
+The code needs a complete refactoring to fix this.

 # Installation